srija100/Team-Marin/week2/Meeting - Minutes .md

 ## Members Absent - None

 ## In Attendance
-Dr.Sreekumar Sir and Anjali mam
+Dr.Sreekumar Sir and Anjali Mam

 ## Status of the Agenda
 Completed